Have a plan

 Public relations also played a key role when it comes to engaging customers in a considered, proactive way – particularly when your industry is in the news.
 Of the Telstra Business Award entrants in 2015, half take the opportunity to proactively communicate with their clients, prospects, suppliers and external stakeholders when the media is covering issues within their industry.

-By putting the front foot forward – particularly in times of trouble for your industry – it’s possible to distance yourself from controversy and assuage the fears of your clients or customers.
+By putting their front foot forward – particularly in times of trouble for your industry – it’s possible to distance yourself from controversy and assuage the fears of your clients or customers.

 Know your enemy